top of page

 Meat Rams

 Recommended for first-time shepherds and those interested in raising their own lambs for butchering.
-Ram lambs are born on pasture in May and weaned in August.
+Ram lambs are born on pasture in April and weaned in August.
 Meat rams are ready to pick up shortly after weaning in August.
 Meat rams will be ready to butcher before winter or hold through to the following summer/fall for an exceptionally meaty carcass.

 bottom of page